 The VTE cannot hear appeals about the design and contents of the Council Tax Reduction scheme, but only how the scheme has been applied to your circumstances.
 If you believe that the scheme is unlawful then the remedy is to apply for judicial review in the High Court.
 Further information, contact details and forms on which to appeal to the VTE can be obtained from the Valuation Tribunal website.

 If you are not happy with the outcome of the Valuation Tribunal Appeal a further appeal can be made to the High Court on a point of law within four weeks of the date the decision notice is given or, where written reasons have been requested, within two weeks of the provision of those reasons, if later.
 It should be noted that there is no recourse to the Upper Tribunal in respect of CTRS appeals.

 You can download the Council Tax Reduction Scheme below:

-A revised scheme applies from 1 April 2018 which you can download below:
+The previous scheme applied until 31 March 2018 which you can download below: